 Storing Your New Gun

-Gun rust is a big problem for those who store their weapons in gun safes.
+Gun rust is a big problem for those who store their firearms in gun safes.
 In fact, corrosion tends to happen at a higher rate and more rapidly in a gun safe than out of it.
 The reason has to do with basic chemistry.

 Rust, also known as oxidation, is a chemical process that occurs when iron or iron alloys come into contact with water (or moisture) and oxygen.
 The only type of metal that “rusts” is iron and its alloys, but other types of metal are prone to similar chemical breakdown processes collectively known as corrosion.
 Most modern gun safes are constructed with a thin, steel shell, lined with gypsum board (also known as drywall) and carpet.
 These products are frequently made with materials such as formaldehyde and pyrite.
 Pyrite is an iron sulfide.
 When it reacts with moisture and oxygen, it can create not just oxidation but sulfuric acid, which can be extremely aggressive in causing gun rust.